 After Annabelle, it didn’t take Ed and Lorraine Warren long to land more high-profile cases.
 While the Perron Family served as the inspiration behind the the film The Conjuring, the Warrens saw it as a very real and terrifying situation.

-In January 1971, the Perron Family — Carolyn and Roger, and their five daughters — moved to a large Farmhouse in Harrisville, R.I.
+In January 1971, the Perron Family — Carolyn and Roger, and their five daughters — moved to a large Farmhouse in Harrisville, Rhode Island.
 The family noticed strange occurrences happening right away that only got worse over time.
 It started with a missing broom, but it escalated into full-fledged angry spirits.

 In researching the home, Carolyn claimed to discover that the same family had owned it for eight generations, during which time many died by drowning, murder, or hanging.

 When the Warrens were brought in, they claimed the home was haunted by a spirit named Bathsheba.
 In fact, a woman named Bathsheba Sherman had lived on the property in the 1800s.
 She was a Satanist suspected of involvement in the murder of a neighbor’s child.